Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Vampire Spawn

-If any character has a passive Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 16 or higher, the party isn't surprised.
+If any character has a passive Wisdom (Perception) score of 16 or higher, the party isn't surprised.
 In that case, read:

 > [!readaloud]
 >